wasppdotorg/waspp/README.md

 * sudo mysql -u root -p
 ```
 source /var/waspp/sql/develop.sql
-grant all privileges on develop_waspp_idx.* to 'waspp_dbuser'@'localhost' identified by 'waspp_passwd' with grant option;
 grant all privileges on develop_waspp_000.* to 'waspp_dbuser'@'localhost' identified by 'waspp_passwd' with grant option;
 grant all privileges on develop_waspp_001.* to 'waspp_dbuser'@'localhost' identified by 'waspp_passwd' with grant option;
 grant all privileges on develop_waspp_etc.* to 'waspp_dbuser'@'localhost' identified by 'waspp_passwd' with grant option;